phoebehala/web4-f-nodeJs-auth-deployment/readme.md

 - To practice MERN stack development
 - To practice CRUD
 - To deploy: a combined server on Heroku

+## Project Status
+Project is _in progress_: Currently working on fixing the Automatic deploys on HEROKU, so the deployed site is pending to be updated!!!

 ## Technologies Used